-- From 50% of savings to 100% of savings: - o Performance Incentive = CI x (1.25% + (% of Savings Achieved 50%) x 0.075) - From 100% of savings and above: - o Performance Incentive = CI x (5.00% + (% of Savings Achieved 100%) x 0.05) - Performance Incentive is uncapped above 100% of savings
+- From 50% of savings to 100% of savings: - Performance Incentive = Cl x (1.25% + (% of Savings Achieved 50%) x 0.075) - From 100% of savings and above: - Performance Incentive = Cl x (5.00% + (% of Savings Achieved 100%) x 0.05) - Performance Incentive is uncapped above 100% of savings

-The Company believes that this combination of performance incentive structures will incent the Company to achieve savings that approach or exceed 100% of the annual goals while providing a way to move past potential disincentives for some delivered fuel measures.
+The Company believes that this this combination of performance incentive structures will incent the Company to achieve savings that approach or exceed 100% of the annual goals while providing a way to move past potential disincentives for some delivered fuel measures.
+It does so by setting the threshold for savings required to earn an incentive at 75% of the annual savings goals, by creating a steep slope to earn a greater incentive in the range of 75% of savings to 100% of savings, by establishing the target incentive at 5.5% of the annual spending budget, and by offering a higher incentive for exceeding 100% of the annual goals.